Administrative Palace, Satu Mare

 The Administrative Palace (Palatul administrativ) is a building in Satu Mare, Romania.
 At 97 metres, it is the highest building in Transylvania and one of the highest in the country.
 It is an example of brutalist style architecture.

+Location

+The building is located in the center of Satu Mare, on the south-eastern corner of October 25th Square.
+The structure is also immediately north of the Someș river which flows through the city, being only about 80 meters away from the water.

+From the top of the building, almost the entire Satu Mare County is visible, as well as parts of Hungary.